solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### External Samples

-The following are a list of samples you can reference outside of what is presented in this samples guide.
+The following are a list of samples you can reference outside of what is presented in this PostgreSQL Developer Guide samples.

 -   [Deploy a Python (Django or Flask) web app with PostgreSQL in Azure]
 -   [Deploy a Django application to Azure by using PostgreSQL]
--   [Tutorial: Deploy Django app with App Service and Azure Database for PostgreSQL - Flexible Server][84]
+-   [Tutorial: Deploy Django app with App Service and Azure Database for PostgreSQL - Flexible Server][98]
 -   [Tutorial: Deploy Django app on AKS with Azure Database for PostgreSQL - Flexible Server]
 -   [Tutorial: Build a Quarkus web app with Azure App Service on Linux